111-New Product in a Fast Growing Industry: Verizon in Cloud Computing

 Verizon, along with its telecom competitor AT&T, does have some real Reliability advantages.
 These companies have spent years managing network services, data infrastructure and transfer.
 (See the Perspective, “Reliability: The Hard Road to Sustainable Advantage” on StrategyStreet.com.)
 This gives them real credibility with corporate customers.
 Verizon and AT&T also have a significant Convenience advantage in their global reach.
 (See the Perspective, “Convenience: Much Tougher Than it Looks” on StrategyStreet.com.)
 These two phone companies are able to offer cloud services to overseas divisions of companies.

 Pricing is the great unknown.
 Low prices can move a lot of share in a fast-growing market.
 Neither Verizon nor AT&T are what you would consider sharp pricing companies in their other businesses.
 It is unlikely, then, that they will be aggressive price competitors.
 On the other hand, Amazon also plans to enter this marketplace.
-Amazon has learned to compete aggressively on Price and may be the eventually price-setter in the market.
+Amazon has learned to compete aggressively on Price and may be the eventual price-setter in the market.

 This is very early in the development of the cloud computing market.
 Unique Function advantages may emerge and remain unique due to legal barriers.
 The early Reliability and Convenience advantages strongly favor Verizon and AT&T with their technical competence, corporate reputations, and global reach.
 One, or both of them, should be very successful in cloud computing, assuming that they don’t get tripped up with high prices.